wrong-commit/ansible-aws-deployment/README.md

 # Incrementing version numbers
 Look into https://docs.github.com/en/actions/security-for-github-actions/security-guides/automatic-token-authentication

+# AWS CLI usage in Ansible
+It was unavoidable to use awscli directly in Ansible.
+The AWS CloudWatch get-metric-data command does not exist in Ansible.
+This means I cannot check for a Healthy status before creating an AMI.

 # Debugging
 1. Use `sudo tail -f /var/log/cloud-init-output.log` on launch of Build EC2 VM to see output of logs

+# TODO
+[x] Build EC2 instance and deploy application code successfully [ ] Detect when EC2 is ready to have AMI created (auto build deployments) [ ] Configure Auto Deployments into ELB Target Groups [ ] Signature verify aws cli in build_ec2_ami.yml